 Assign roles and tasks

-Break each segment into tasks and delegate them to your team members.
-There are various project management tools you can use to make this easier when remote working, such as Trello or Asana.
-These programs allow you to see who is working on a specific task and which tasks are already completed.
-You can also leave comments on tasks and set timelines that everyone can see.
+Break each project phase into tasks and delegate them to relevant team members.
+There are various project management tools you can use to make this easier when remote working, such as Monday.com, ClickUp, Trello or Asana.
+These programs allow you to set deadlines, assign tasks to team members and have visibility when those tasks are completed.

-Effective communication is really the key to successful remote project management, and these days there’s no shortage of communication platforms to choose from.
-A group email is the quickest way to communicate but it is also the most likely form of communication to be misinterpreted.
-A phone call can be a better choice but scheduling a video call is by far the best option.
-It allows you to explain what you mean as well as show your audience examples and see their reactions.
+A group email is the quickest way to communicate, but it is also the most likely to be misinterpreted.
+You could schedule a phone call but having a video conference is by far the best option.
+It provides you insight into non-verbal cues, allows you to explain meaning behind your words and see your team’s reaction in real-time.

 Throughout the move to remote working, outsourcing has become an essential strategy for businesses looking to enhance their remote working capabilities.